saifnoman/Application-Development-Resource/dhis2/level-2/readme.md

   };
   ```

-- After having the above React components, now we change the content of the MyApp component as:
+- Fifth: after having the above React components, now we change the content of the MyApp component as:

   ```jsx
   const queryProgramResult = useDataQuery(query("programs"));